Opinion dynamics and wisdom under out-group discrimination: Definitions, theorems, and proofs

-Now, fact (3) is a classical theorem for row-stochastic matrices, which is, e.g., based on the famous Perron-Frobenius theorem; in our context, it is given by combining Theorems \ref{th:trust1} and \ref{theorem:spectral}, for example.
-Facts (2) and (3) are based on Lemmas \ref{lemma:dad}, \ref{lemma:similarityTransform}, and \ref{lemma:1inA}, respectively.
+Now, fact ($\star$) is a classical theorem for row-stochastic matrices, which is, e.g., based on the famous Perron-Frobenius theorem; in our context, it is given by combining Theorems \ref{th:trust1} and \ref{theorem:spectral}, for example.